View inside the reading room of the National Library

 With a focus on the research and preservation of Vienna's history and culture and the archiving of important documents, the library on the first floor of Vienna City Hall has a very special significance.
 The historic rooms also captivate with noble furnishings that develop special atmospheric qualities.
 By the way: the Vienna City Library has one of the last remaining paternoster lifts in Austria in its original condition – accessible via the entrance on Felderstrasse.

-Pages on strings: University of Music and Performing Arts Vienna
+University of Music and Performing Arts: pages about strings

 How does the vibration of strings actually produce sound on double basses?
 And what are the differences between the opera forms pasticcio and opera buffa?
-Questions such as these are answered in the library of the University of Music and Performing Arts Vienna – in a spectacular library room between modern glass façades and historic columns.
+Questions like these are answered in the library of the University of Music and Performing Arts, in a neat and tidy library hall situated between modern glass facades and historic columns.

 Austrian National Library - Main Reading Room